Red0Core/SearchSystem/ARCHITECTURE.md

 ```

 At startup FastAPI initializes the brand dictionary, ensures Elasticsearch has
-an index (and optionally bulk-loads offers), and prepares the cache backend.
+an index (and optionally bulk-loads offers).
+Each query goes through lightweight
-Every query then flows through classification, cache lookup, ES search, and
+normalization, phonetic encoding, Elasticsearch search, and response
-response serialization.
+serialization without any cache or branching execution paths.

 ## Data ingestion pipeline (`app/etl_loader.py`)